 The RPT Advisory Committee shall meet to discuss the Ad Hoc Review Subcommittee report and any response of the candidate, and agree on feedback to be provided to the candidate.
-The RPT Advisory Committee Chair shall ensure that a summary report of the meeting is prepared and place the following items in the candidate's file: (1) the Ad Hoc Review Subcommittee's report including any response of the candidate and (2) the summary report of the RPT Advisory Committee's meeting.
+The RPT Advisory Committee will comment and vote separately on the candidate's progress in three separate areas: research/creative activity, teaching, and service.
+Each vote is on the motion: "The evidence in the file supports that the candidate is making adequate progress toward tenure in the area of research/creative activity, teaching, or service," and is intended to provide feedback to the candidate on their needed progress towards tenure and does not represent an official action taken by the committee.
+The RPT Advisory Committee Chair shall ensure that a summary report of the meeting is prepared and place the following items in the candidate's file: (1) the Ad Hoc Review Subcommittee's report (including any response of the candidate) and (2) the summary report of the RPT Advisory Committee's meeting.

-After studying the candidate's file, the Department Chair shall add a report to the file.
-The candidate may provide a written response to the reports within five (5) business days, which the Department Chair shall place in the file.
-After the informal review, the Department Chair and a member of the Ad Hoc Review Subcommittee shall meet with the candidate to discuss the reports, as well as the candidate's progress toward tenure.
+After studying the candidate's file, the Dean shall add a report to the file.
+The candidate may provide a written response to the reports within five (5) business days, which the Dean shall place in the file.
+After the informal review, the Dean (or Associate Dean for Academic Affairs as designee) shall meet with the candidate to discuss the reports, as well as the candidate's progress toward tenure.
 The informal review normally concludes at this point.